Koolkev246/gsmst-TriggeringInsanityGame/README.md

 ** **
 # About
 The files in this repository contain a video game made using Greenfoot/Java for Kevin's CSA Project at GSMST during the 2019-2020 junior school year.
 My CSA Teacher was Mr. Kevin Hare.
-My code is intentioned to be CLOSED SOURCE.
-Please read and abide by the LICENSE and scroll down below for gameplay preview and showcase in a video format.
+My code is intentioned to be CLOSED SOURCE, but I guess if you can understand what I've done to get the game working, I guess it's technically open source lol.
+Good luck trying to figure out what everything does!
 The game is technically incomplete because there should be a lot more levels created, but the game is sufficient for now.

 ** **
 # Video Showcase (scuffed)